 Michael Kirby: Yes, they all had an impact on me.
 I would say David Kelly had a great impact on me because he taught me conceptualising problems.
 He was an academic.
 He's very interested in plain English writing.
 He was an expert in debt recovery, which seems very tedious and boring but it's a very practical and important area of the law.
 He came along.
 He took to task my great efforts, one of which had been a report on ACT traffic law on driving under the influence.
-He took a chapter of my report where I'd said, 'This is what they do in Germany, this is what they do in America, this what they do in France, this is what they do in Belgium, this is what they do in the Netherlands'.

-Michael Kirby: He said, 'That's completely unconceptual and a completely unsatisfactory way to write a report.
+He took a chapter of my report where I'd said, "This is what they do in Germany, this is what they do in America, this what they do in France, this is what they do in Belgium, this is what they do in the Netherlands".
+He said, "That's completely unconceptual and a completely unsatisfactory way to write a report.
 What you have to do is take a concept, blood extraction, and then analyse in a conceptual way how different countries deal with it and what the advantages and disadvantages are of each.
-But simply to digest what they do requires the mind at the end of it then to shake itself and to do the conceptualising that you should do'.
+But simply to digest what they do requires the mind at the end of it then to shake itself and to do the conceptualising that you should do".

-Michael Kirby: So, that's had a big impact on me as a judge.
-I think if I have one thing which distinguishes me from a lot of other judges, I hope I don't just regurgitate what X said in England in regard as very unconceptual.

-1865 and what Y said in the High Court in 1910.
-This is the old way of writing judgments, which I influence on my life, and a very able- if somewhat eccentric and often rather plain speaking- person.
+So, that's had a big impact on me as a judge.
+I think if I have one thing which distinguishes me from a lot of other judges, I hope I don't just regurgitate what X said in England in 1865 and what Y said in the High Court in 1910.
+This is the old way of writing judgments, which I regard as very unconceptual.

-Michael Kirby: My eyes were opened to this by David Kelly who was a great academic and a big he thought about her and she would have ultimately told him what she thought about him.
+My eyes were opened to this by David Kelly who was a great academic and a big influence on my life, and a very able - if somewhat eccentric and often rather plain speaking - person.
+He was sacked by Mrs Jan Wade11 in Victoria from the office of the Law Reform Commissioner of Victoria.
+I don't wonder that Mrs Wade fell out with him because he would have told Mrs Wade what he thought about her and she would have ultimately told him what she thought about him.